-South-east Asia is one of the most popular tourist regions for British holiday makers and backpackers.
+South-east Asia is one of the most popular tourist regions for British holiday makers and backpackers, including Singapore.
 Unfortunately for vapers, many countries in this area of the world are home to some of the strictest vaping laws.

 It has been well documented how harsh the legislation regarding e-cigarettes is in Thailand.
 Recent reports suggest that Singapore isn’t too far behind.
 In February, new laws kicked in which made using, owning or possessing vaping goods illegal in Singapore.